 Camping Gear Essentials: Cooking & Eating

 You will definitely want to bring a cooler!
 There are many types of coolers on the market but I highly recommend a Yeti.
 This cooler will keep your ice from melting and keep your food and drinks cold.
-Nothing is worse than waking up the next day and having to dig around in cold water for you breakfast items and hoping they are soggy and wet.
+You don’t want to wake up the next day and dig around in cold water for your breakfast items only for them to be soggy or floating in the water.

 2. Cast Iron Skillet or Cooking Ware (Frying pan and Pot)